Note: This video was made using an older version of the software.

 Navigation bar

-The top navigation bar provides helpful navigation options and study tools.
+The top navigation bar provides helpful context-aware options and tools.

 - Tap

-to return to your last position in the current resource.
+to return to your last position in the current book.

 - Tap the Table of Contents icon

-to visually navigate to any section of your current resource.
+to visually navigate to any section of your current book.

-holds a variety of view settings (where you can adjust the font size, change to a dark theme, and more).
-Also, create Link Sets with other resources so they all move in coordination with one another.
+) holds a variety of powerful tools and features, like view settings, where you can adjust font size, change to a dark theme, and more.

 4. Engage in Study